Indigenous Pets

 Damon Pistulka 00:09

-it’s Friday and what does that mean?
+It’s Friday and what does that mean?
 It means it’s time for manufacturing ecommerce cassette success and we are going to have a fun show today because we are with manufacturers celebrating manufacturing month and Curt, we’ve got some of our great manufacturing representatives here today, talking about US manufacturing, showing us the light man so I’m gonna turn it over to that guy over there.
 Over there the other side, Curt Anderson to take it away

 Curt Anderson 00:41